mrigankpawagi/HinglishEval/README.md

 ### The HinglishEval Benchmark

 Our benchmark is based on OpenAI's [HumanEval Benchmark](https://github.com/openai/human-eval).
 HinglishEval contains all the problems in the HumanEval with their prompts translated to Hinglish.
 We used GPT-4 to translate the prompts and manually verified and corrected those translations.
-HinglishEval is available in JSON format in this repository as `HinglishEval.json`.
+HinglishEval is available in JSON format in this repository as the zipped file `HinglishEval.json.gz`.

 For each prompt in HumanEval, we translated the purpose statements (supplied as _docstrings_ in Python) to Hinglish ensuring that the translations are idiomatic and preserve the original meaning.
 We do not modify function signatures or any doctests present in the docstrings.